lotous/elibom-notification-channel/README.md

 ## Official Documentation

-Documentation for Laravel Elibom Notification Channel can be found on the [Laravel website](https://laravel.com/docs/notifications#sms-notifications).
+Documentation for Laravel Elibom Notification Channel can be found on the [Lotous website](https://lotous.com.co/docs/elibom-notification-channel).

 ## Contributing

 Thank you for considering contributing to Elibom Notification Channel!
-The contribution guide can be found in the [Laravel documentation](https://lotous.com.co/docs/contributions).
+The contribution guide can be found in the [Laravel documentation](https://lotous.com.co/docs/elibom-notification-channel/#contributions).

-## Code of Conduct

-In order to ensure that the Laravel community is welcoming to all, please review and abide by the [Code of Conduct](https://lotous.com.co/docs/contributions#code-of-conduct).

 ## Security Vulnerabilities